-Make space people, we’re here to declutter.
+Make space people, we’re here to help you declutter.

-No matter how many screenshots you delete or conversations you end, the message just keeps on appearing.
+It's like a never-ending battle against invisible clutter taking up valuable space on your device.
+And no matter how many screenshots you delete or conversations you end, the message just keeps on appearing.

+Of course, Apple have options to extend your iCloud storage, but they come at a price.
 It’s not a costly expense, but have you heard that old saying?
-Look after the pennies and the pounds take care of themselves.
+Look after the pennies and the pounds take care of themselves – spoken like a true Queenpin.

-With these handy tips, you won’t need to buy more storage, you’ll be able to declutter your iPhone with ease.
+With these handy tips, you won’t need to buy more storage, and you’ll be able to declutter your iPhone with ease.

 1) Keep your head in the iCloud.